LukasT03/LTS-Respooler/README.md

 ### Upcoming features:

-- "pause" option in addition to "stop" where the remaining time doesn't reset and the Live Activity stays present
 - automatically stopping the motor when the remaining time is up (for donor spools bigger than 1 kg)